 In 2021, Joy-Jayne Bassey decided she wanted her first art collection.
 In that process, she found something she had not been looking for: a place to define herself, to be in one accord with herself.
 She is self-taught.
 She began, as most honest things begin, out of curiosity and desire.

+The early work was experimental.
+Abstract, introspective, a mirror held up to different aspects of her life.
+Then came the pour work: its flexibility, the quickness and thoroughness it required at the same time.
 Then resin.
-She learned something from resin that stayed: it is untamed, but it requires discipline.
+It is untamed, but it requires discipline.
 It requires you to trust what you know while remaining open to what is yet to come.

 It felt like I was exploring erosion.
 What weathered, seasoned, and the quiet prophecy of emerging out of a weathered season would look like.